 Do you have a strained calf?

-Do you have a calf tear, or feel like you have pulled or strained your calf muscle?
+Do you have a calf tear or Calf Pain? maybe you feel like you have pulled or strained your calf muscle?
 This typically occurs when you accelerate quickly, like when you try to sprint and run fast from a standing start.

 Sometimes you might hear a pop sound, then your calf swells and sometimes bruises.
 Types of tears: